 home - Power supply

 In spring without end and without edge.
-Alexander block - oh spring, without end and without edge
+Blok Alexander - oh spring, without end and without edge

 Literature test Oh, spring without end and without edge ...
-(AA Blok) for 9th grade students.
-The test consists of two variants, each variant has 5 tasks with a short answer and 3 general tasks with a detailed answer.
+(A.A.
+Blok) for 9th grade students.
+The test consists of two options, in each option there are 5 tasks with a short answer and 3 general tasks with a detailed answer.

 Oh, spring without end and without edge -